ibm-cloud-docs/direct-link/pricing.md

 ## Pricing for IBM Cloud Dedicated Hosting

-IBM Cloud Direct Link Dedicated Hosting requests and pricing will be handled on a transactional basis to account for regional differences in vendor availability and pricing.
+IBM Cloud Direct Link Dedicated Hosting requests and pricing are handled on a transactional basis to account for regional differences in vendor availability and pricing.

 The IBM Cloud Dedicated Hosting minimum configuration includes one (1) rack with 5Kw of power and two (2) ports at chosen speed.
 Additional co-location add-ons are available.